I teach adults how to create safe places for children to grieve at school.

 My work is influenced by the teaching and writing of Dr. Alan Wolfelt and by members of The National Alliance for Grieving Children.

-I promote a child-led (not adult-driven) grief growth model.
-We are not trying to take the struggle away.
-We're trying to provide an environment where children can struggle well, where they can live and love fully.
+I promote a child-led (not adult-driven) grief-growth model.
+Let’s provide an environment where we honor children’s unique responses to death and where they can learn to live and love fully.